kineticstoolkit/kineticstoolkit_doc/src/kinematics_reconstructing_probed_points.md

 ## Creating a cluster of markers

-We are now in the same situation as the beginning of the previous tutorial.
+We are now in the same situation as the beginning of section [](kinematics_reconstructing_removed_markers.md).
 We can now create a cluster that includes the three rigid body markers, **and** the medial epicondyle.

 ```{code-cell} ipython3
 cluster = ktk.kinematics.create_cluster(